 |Dim the Sun to limit global warming, say scientists

-Scientists have a new idea to save Earth from global warming.
-Geo-engineers believe that spraying "sun-dimming" chemicals high above the Earth could slow down global warming.
-They say this would be "remarkably inexpensive," costing about $2.25 billion.
+Scientists have a revolutionary idea to save Earth from global warming.
+Geo-engineers from Harvard University believe that spraying "sun-dimming" chemicals high above the Earth could slow down global warming.
+They say this would be "remarkably inexpensive," costing about $2.25 billion a year over 15 years.
 The technique is called stratospheric aerosol injection (SAI).
-It would need huge, high-powered hoses to spray chemicals into the stratosphere.
-This would be a barrier against sunlight.
+It is still yet to be proven.
+It would involve using huge hoses or high-powered cannons to spray chemicals into the stratosphere.
+This would be a reflective barrier against sunlight.

-The scientists said their idea is still in the planning stages.
-They said: "We simply show that a hypothetical deployment program, while both highly uncertain and ambitious, would indeed be technically possible."
-Some scientists think the idea is pie in the sky.
-They say special planes would need to make 4,000 missions a year across the globe's airspace.
+The scientists admitted that their idea is still in the planning stages.
+They said: "We make no judgment about the desirability of SAI.
+We simply show that a hypothetical deployment program, while both highly uncertain and ambitious, would indeed be technically possible."
+Not all scientists think the idea is a good one.
+Some think it is pie in the sky.
+They say 100 specially-designed planes would need to make 4,000 missions a year, crossing most of the globe's airspace.
 Over 100 governments would need to agree to this.
-It could increase droughts and extreme weather.
+There are concerns it could increase droughts and extreme weather.